SpaiR/spring-angular-example/README.md

 __Demo:__ http://spring-angular-example.info.tm/

-Because it's example application some features purposely wasn't implemented.
+Because it's an example some features purposely wasn't implemented.
 If you will try to use them appropriate snackbar message will be shown.

 ### How it was built
 #### Backend